Preponderous-Software/Beyond-Nations/README.md

 # ![Beyond Nations](https://raw.githubusercontent.com/Preponderous-Software/beyond-nations/master/.github/media/banner.png)
-Beyond Nations, previously called the Open Source Game project, is a collaborative effort between Preponderous Software and the Fairfield Programming Association.
+Beyond Nations, previously called the Open Source Game project, started as a collaborative effort between Preponderous Software and the Fairfield Programming Association.
 It aims to create an open-source game that can serve as a reference for aspiring developers.

 ## Game Concept
 In this game, you'll be able to embark on an adventure in a procedurally generated world filled with resources, settlements and pawns.